 Dr. Conis brings 27 years of experience working in law enforcement to the classroom.
-The former Ames Police Department Corporal and Iowa Law Enforcement Academy instructor teaches DMACC students how to understand crime and the criminal justice system.
+The former Ames Police Department Corporal, Iowa Law Enforcement Academy (ILEA) instructor, and Program Director for the S.T.O.P.
+Violence Against Women program at ILEA teaches DMACC students how to understand crime and other forms of human social interaction.

 "It was a great experience.
 All of my instructors had worked in either law enforcement or corrections," said Dr. Conis.
 "DMACC is a teaching college and student achievement is the top priority."

-Conis has co-authored two textbooks, both in their second editions, on violent offenders and the corrections system.
+Conis has co-authored two textbooks, both in their third editions, one on violent offenders and the other about the American corrections system.

 Criminal Justice Program